New Odyssey Exhibition Attracting Huge Crowd - UrduPoint

 'New Odyssey' Exhibition Attracting Huge Crowd

-A 20-day exhibition 'The New Odyssey' attracting a large number of people from different walks of life with observing proper Standard Operating Procedures (SOPS)

-ISLAMABAD, Sep 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2021 ) :A 20-day exhibition 'The New Odyssey' attracting a large number of people from different walks of life with observing proper Standard Operating Procedures (SOPS).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Sep, 2021 ) :A 20-days exhibition 'The New Odyssey' attracting a large number of people from different walks of life with observing proper Standard Operating Procedures (SOPS).

 Talking to APP, Director General Pakistan National Council of Arts Hassan Raza Saeed said the show would provide an opportunity for fresh talented graduates to showcase their work at this platform.